-- "Collaborations between partners offering housing assistance along with the supports . (healthcare, transportation, medications, healthy food resources, skills training, etc.) that will sustain individuals in the community. - "Significant support for victims of Family Violence and Sexual Assault." . - "Community Health Workers trained to assist families struggling with homelessness, . unemployment, lack of insurance, mental health and substance use disorders.
-TA for nonprofits so that there is an integrated system of care that combines physical needs with behavioral health needs."
+- "Collaborations between partners offering housing assistance along with the supports (henithcore, transportation, medications, healthy food resources, skills training, etc.) that will sustain individuals in the community, - "Significant support for victims of Family Vialence and Sexual Assault." - "Community Health Workers trained to assist families struggling with homelessness, unemployment, lock of insurance, mental health and substance use disorders.
+TA far nonprofits so that there is an integrated system of care that combines physical needs with behavioral health needs,"